 Even if the results are positive for the cavernous malformation mutation, testing will not tell how severely affected the child will be by cavernous malformations.
 It would be a good idea to discuss the results of testing with a genetic counselor before making decisions about the pregnancy.

 My husband and I need to use IVF to become pregnant.
 Can a blastocyst be tested before implantation?

 Yes, if either parent has an identified mutation, pre-implantation diagnosis, which occurs when eggs that have been fertilized in vitro (in a laboratory, outside of the womb) can be used to test for defects at the 8-cell (blastocyst) stage.
 Using this method, only non-affected blastocysts would be implanted in the uterus to establish a pregnancy.
 The exact mutation in the parent would have to be identified and confirmed by a custom prenatal testing laboratory.
 The laboratory could then test the blastocyst for this mutation and implant only those that do not have the mutation.

 Monitoring and Treating Cavernous Malformations Before and During Pregnancy

 Should I have my cavernous malformation surgically removed before I become pregnant?

 Many neurosurgeons recommend cavernous malformations that are symptomatic and accessible be removed before becoming pregnant.
-Because pregnancy can be a higher risk time for certain symptoms and because most women would want to avoid a brain surgery while they are pregnant or when their child is young, surgery before pregnancy may be a prudent choice for a woman with a symptomatic cavernous malformation, especially one that has recently hemorrhaged.
+Because pregnancy can be a higher risk time for certain symptoms and because most women would want to avoid brain surgery while they are pregnant or when their child is young, surgery before pregnancy may be a prudent choice for a woman with symptomatic cavernous malformation, especially one that has recently hemorrhaged.